Big Bang and God Are the Same

 Like an IdeaI've always found the Big Bang theory amusing, because it's so close to the concept of God's creation.
 In a vast nothingness (actually, in the Bible this nothing is a primordial sea), God says: “Let there be light!”
 Suddenly, bang!
 Everything appears.

-God creates light.
-Bible illustration by Gustave Doré.
+Let there be light.
+Bible illustration by Gustave Doré, 1866.

 Who Can Know?But, as mentioned above, God is no final cosmogony.
 He just leads to new questions: What is God?
 Where did He come from?
 Et cetera.